cerylean/restaurant_forecasting/README.md

 I partnered with [Avero](http://www.averoinc.com/), a restaurant software solution, to explore a topic that has been of interest to us both: forecasting.
 They recently released a new product focused on forecasting restaurant covers (the number of guests expected), and wanted to take the forecast a step further, to predict the number of each menu item sold per day.

 I received three years of restaurant item sales and daily weather from three restaurants.
-The data I was blinded, so I do not know the names of the restaurants nor the names of the items.
+The data was blinded, so I do not know the names of the restaurants nor the names of the items.
 I only know which food or beverage category each item belongs to.

-From the data, my predictive model uses the following to predict that day's item sales:
+From the data, my model uses the following features to predict that day's item sales:

 | Features       | Description      | Type
 | ------------- |:-------------:| -----:|